Will the Leader of the House give us the forthcoming business?

 My hon.
 Friend is right to raise this matter.
 He will be pleased that we have committed to replacing European structural funds with the UK shared prosperity fund after we leave the European Union.
 The new fund will be designed to raise productivity and reduce inequalities between communities across all four nations of the Union.
 We will consult on that later in the year.

 Every year, 20,000 elephants are slaughtered simply for their ivory.
-When we can have a debate about the results of the consultation that finished a couple of months ago on the Government’s plans to ban the sale of ivory as soon as possible?
+When can we have a debate about the results of the consultation that finished a couple of months ago on the Government’s plans to ban the sale of ivory as soon as possible?

 I am so glad that the hon.
 Gentleman raises this issue because it is absolutely vital that the UK continues to be at the forefront of clamping down on the illegal wildlife trade and, in particular, the poaching of ivory.
 When I was Secretary of State for Environment, Food and Rural Affairs, I was very proud to be progressing that consultation, which is now completed, as he points out.
 It received more than 70,000 consultation responses—one of the largest numbers in the Department’s history—and it is quite clear that an overwhelming majority support a ban.
 We will have a conference on the illegal wildlife trade later this year, and I absolutely assure him that we will do everything that we can to bring forward legislation as soon as possible.